 - Social Media Analysis – As students progress past the tools and general theory, the next step is assessing and analyzing the value proposition of each platform, as well as the ability to compare successful and unsuccessful campaigns objectively.

 - Social Media Marketing – Courses that focus on the marketing elements of social media will link traditional marketing paradigms with modern social media distribution channels.
 Professionals will learn how to integrate social media strategies within the broader marketing team of an organization.

 - Social Media and Emerging Technology – A final consideration is the technological evolution social media is typically operating under.
-New technology is often changing rapidly, and keeping pace is significant value-add to any prospective employers.
+New technology is often changing rapidly, and keeping pace is a significant value-add to any prospective employers.

-The hardest part of any career path is getting your foot in the door, and taking full advantage of university programs that will do that part for you is a great way to ensure your time and capital investments pay off in the long-term.
+The hardest part of any career path is getting your foot in the door, and taking full advantage of university programs that will do that part for you is a great way to ensure your time and capital investments pay off in the long term.